centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/discovery/hosts-discovery.md

 ![image](../../assets/monitoring/discovery/host-discovery-mappers-concatenation.gif)

->Warning: editing mappers after a discovery job has been executed only makes sense
->if the hosts have not yet been added to your monitoring configuration (either manually
->or automatically).
-Changes made to mappers in the discovery task are not taken into account
->for hosts that have already been created.

 ### Add a mapper

 1. In the job wizard at step four, or on the edition panel in the **Mappers**